 Initiating a development plan for our Permian-Garden City acreage.
 We believe our Permian-Garden City acreage will be the primary driver of our reserves, production and cash flow growth for the foreseeable future.
 Based on additional drilling results through December 31, 2013, coupled with our technical data and well performance, we believe we have confirmed the vertical development potential of our entire Permian-Garden City acreage position (utilizing more than 800 vertical wells across our acreage position, of which more than 300 have been drilled through the Wolfcamp, Cline and Atoka formations).
 The equivalent of 360,000 net acres for commercial horizontal development has been proven from all four targeted zones based on 96 horizontal wells drilled and completed as of December 31, 2013.
 We further believe this de-risked acreage position provides a multi-year development inventory to support consistent growth of reserves, production and cash flow.
 We are implementing a systematic pad development drilling program that will allow us to optimize spacing, minimize drainage interference and maximize our frac design.
 Because of the complexities of developing a field that has multi-dimensional aspects (vertical and horizontal reservoir components), we have drilled and tested side-by-side horizontal wells (same reservoir) with the initial results supporting 660-ft. spacing at or above our internal production estimates.
-The stacked lateral program are to optimize the vertical distance between the laterals, minimize interference, enhance frac design and maximize scheduling of rig operations on multi-well pads.
+The stacked lateral program (up to four different zones) has been initiated with multiple tests planned in several areas of our acreage in 2014.
+Our objectives with the stacked lateral program are to optimize the vertical distance between the laterals, minimize interference, enhance frac design and maximize scheduling of rig operations on multi-well pads.
 The plan also calls for having the flexibility to include the de-risking of additional acreage for both the Wolfcamp and the Cline shale intervals while furthering the development of the Middle and Lower Wolfcamp zones in the southern half of the Permian-Garden City acreage.
 The drilling and testing of other potential zones (i.e., Spraberry and ABW) will likely also be part of the 2014 drilling program.
 Going forward, we plan to continue drilling and collecting technical data across our Permian-Garden City acreage position.